-The entire WOD is performed while wearing a twenty pound vest.
+The entire The Seven Wod is performed while wearing a twenty-pound vest.

 Strategy #1: Identify Your Weaknesses

-There are 7 challenging moves in this workout.
+There are 7 challenging moves in The Seven Wod workout.
 Unless you are superhuman, you are probably going to struggle with at least a couple of them.
-You first strategy is to identify what those exercises are.
-Which ones are you unlikely to go unbroken on in your third round and on after that?
+Your first The Seven Wod strategy is to identify what those exercises are.
+Which The Seven Wod are you unlikely to go unbroken on in your third round and on after that?

-Maybe you have identified the 245 pound deadlift and handstand push ups as you toughest challenges.
+Maybe you have identified the 245-pound deadlift and handstand push-ups as your toughest challenges.
 What you want to do now is to break the 7 reps on these moves into two sets of 4 reps and 3 reps.
-Then pair the exercises together, so that you do 4 reps of the deadlift, immediately followed by four handstand push ups.
-Then do 3 reps of deadlifts and handstand push ups.
-Then go to your next move.
+Then pair The Seven Wod exercises together, so that you do 4 reps of the deadlift, immediately followed by four handstand push-ups.
+Then do 3 reps of deadlifts and handstand push-ups.
+Then go to your next The Seven Wod move.